i-am-grub/MultiGP_Toolkit/README.md

 Once the race is saved, pull the next ZippyQ round from MultiGP and import it into the same race class that the completed race was a child of.
 - Sets the name of each heat to 'Round X'.
 You can delete heats as needed, but DO NOT change the names of these heats
 - This setting is not influenced by the ```Selectors```
+- If a pilot is not in the RotorHazard system and is needed in the race setup, they will automatially be imported

 #### ZippyQ round number (Integer)
 Set the round number ZippyQ will use when manually using ```Import ZippyQ Round```